Artificial insemination: Other animals

+A breeder performing artificial insemination of a dog.

 Artificial insemination is used for pets, livestock, endangered species, and animals in zoos or marine parks difficult to transport.

 Reasons and techniques

 It may be used for many reasons, including to allow a male to inseminate a much larger number of females, to allow the use of genetic material from males separated by distance or time, to overcome physical breeding difficulties, to control the paternity of offspring, to synchronize births, to avoid injury incurred during natural mating, and to avoid the need to keep a male at all (such as for small numbers of females or in species whose fertile males may be difficult to manage).

 Artificial insemination is much more common than natural mating, as it allows several female animals to be impregnated from a single male.
 For instance, up to 30-40 female pigs can be impregnated from a single boar.
 Workers collect the semen by masturbating the boars, then insert it into the sows via a raised catheter known as a pork stork.
 Boars are still physically used to excite the females prior to insemination, but are prevented from actually mating.

 Semen is collected, extended, then cooled or frozen.
 It can be used on-site or shipped to the female's location.
 If frozen, the small plastic tube holding the semen is referred to as a straw.
 To allow the sperm to remain viable during the time before and after it is frozen, the semen is mixed with a solution containing glycerol or other cryoprotectants.
 An extender is a solution that allows the semen from a donor to impregnate more females by making insemination possible with fewer sperm.
 Antibiotics, such as streptomycin, are sometimes added to the sperm to control some bacterial venereal diseases.
 Before the actual insemination, estrus may be induced through the use of progestogen and another hormone (usually PMSG or Prostaglandin F2α).